-Laser light, passing through the wide-field relay at conjugate distances considerably different than the design-optimized infinite distance for science light, suffers considerable optical aberration.
+Laser light, passing through the wide-field relay at conjugate distances markedly different than the design-optimized infinite distance for science light, suffers considerable optical aberration.
 Figure 8 shows the optical spot diagrams for LGS beams delivered by the AO relay originating at a Na layer distance of 90 km.
-The Fixed LGS spots delivered by the AO relay have RMS radii between 25 and 45 um at the LGS pick-off plane, while the Patrolling LGS spots sizes range between 130 and 150 um RMS radius.
-As the working F/# at the LGS pick-off is 13.56 at 22 degrees off zenith, one arcsecond of angle on-axis corresponds to 720 um at this focus (per the provided AO relay Zemax file), indicating contributions to sensor subaperture PSF FWHM (which are 2.355 times larger than the spot diagram RMS) of 35 to 63 milliarcseconds (mas) and 181 to 208 mas respectively.
-Given the allocation from the wavefront error (WFE) budget of 0.25" FWHM from optical system aberrations, there is a tight requirement on optical quality of the LGS WFS themselves.
-[Note: A system-level allocation of the allowable optical error contributions is being made in parallel to the writing of this document.]
+The Fixed LGS spots delivered by the AO relay have RMS radii between 26 and 45 um at the LGS pick-off plane, while the Patrolling LGS spots sizes range between 130 and 150 um RMS radius.

+As the working F/# at the LGS pick-off is 13.56 at 22 degrees off zenith, one arcsecond of angle on-sky corresponds to 720 um at the LGS focal plane (based on Version 7 of the NGAO optical design), indicating contributions to sensor subaperture PSF FWHM (which are 2.355 times larger than the spot diagram RMS radius) as follows: